BYU Division of Continuing Education: BYU Salt Lake Center

+BYU Barlow Center

+The BYU Barlow Center located in Washington, D.C., houses BYU Washington Seminar students, the Church's Office of International and Government Affairs, Church Educational System offices and rooms for institute classes, and a student branch.

+BYU London Centre

+The BYU London Centre is a study abroad center.
+Students enroll through the BYU campus in Utah, travel to Liverpool, Preston, the Lake District, York, Oxford, Dover, and Canterbury—in addition to visits to Dublin, Republic of Ireland and Belfast, Northern Ireland.
+Students live in the center for programs that extend for the semester.

 Defunct

 The Ricks Center was authorized in July 1956.
 It was created after Ricks College (now BYU-Idaho) went from being a 4-year college back to being a two-year college.
 It was formed largely to provide continuing education classes to teachers.
 J. Kenneth Thatcher, who was the superintendent of the Sugar-Salem School District in Idaho, was hired to organize the center.
 Besides classes on the Ricks College campus the center also offered classes through its sub-office in Idaho Falls, Idaho.

 The BYU-Ogden Center was located in the old Institute of Religion building in Ogden, which was vacated when a new building was set up near the new Weber Junior College (now Weber State University) campus in 1957.
 In establishing the center, Ernest L. Wilkinson, president of BYU, and Joseph Fielding Smith, chairman of the executive committee of the BYU Board of Trustees, sent a letter in which they emphasized that the institution was geared toward adult continuing education programs and not meant at all to compete with Weber Junior College.
 Mark A. Benson, a son of Ezra Taft Benson, was appointed as the first director of the Ogden Center when it opened in August 1957.

 The BYU-California center was started in 1959, with central offices but most courses given in LDS Church buildings scattered throughout southern California.
 Until 1969 almost all the courses offered were non-credit classes.
 Starting in 1959 the center offered an Ed.D. program.